COVID19: Keeping Australians Connected

 Australia’s communication networks - responding to COVID-19

-- Demands on telecommunications networks in Australian and internationally continue to increase substantially due to the COVID-19 Pandemic, particularly as more people are now working from home and education is being moved online.
+- Telecommunications networks in Australia and internationally continue to see increased demand due to the COVID-19 Pandemic, particularly as people are placed in lock-down, working from home and/or education is conducted online.
 The whole profile of daily demand on networks has changed, with much more traffic being carried throughout the daylight hours and in non-CBD areas than previously.

-- Telcos are working closely with Government and each other to ensure that Australia stays connected.
-There has been some disruption at times to some types of voice services – for example to some Government sites that use 1800, 13 or 1300 numbers and where demand has skyrocketed.
-These issues have typically improved throughout the second half of March and into April.
+- Telcos continue to work closely with Government and each other to ensure that Australians stay connected.
+Initially there was some occasional disruption to certain types of voice services – for example to a few Government sites that use 1800, 13 or 1300 numbers and where demand skyrocketed - but these issues have largely been resolved.

 - So far there has been no widespread impacts on data services, such as broadband.